takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/10_Beyond_fundation.md

 - Explore features like **Memory Bank**, which helps support large-scale, multi-module projects with persistent memory
 - Try Cline in team settings by sharing `.clinerules` across repos and enforcing consistent structure at scale

+### Deploying secure environment

+- Use dev container (VSCode) to segregate your local environment and AI accessible environment for more secure development and use the environment for AI-driven development.

 ## Closing Thoughts